dinanad/Final-Project-Diabetes-Type-II-Risk-Prediction/README.md

 This final project is one of the requirements for graduating from Job Connector Data Science and Machine Learning Purwadhika Start-up and Coding School.

-Type 2 diabetes is a chronic diseases that lead to death in the United States.
-Diabetes condition that affects the way the body metabolizes glucose.
-With type 2 diabetes, the body either resists the effects of insulin or it doesn't produce enough insulin to maintain normal glucose levels.
-Uncontrolled blood sugar it can cause all sorts of very bad things: infections, damaged kidneys, vision loss, amputations, stroke, medical cost and many more.
+Diabetes is a chronic disease that occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
+Insulin is a hormone that regulates blood sugar.
+Hyperglycaemia, or raised blood sugar, is a common effect of uncontrolled diabetes and over time leads to serious damage to many of the body's systems, especially the nerves and blood vessels.
+Over time, diabetes can damage the heart, blood vessels, eyes, kidneys, and nerves.
+Uncontrolled blood sugar it can cause all sorts of very bad things: infections, damaged kidneys, vision loss, amputations, stroke, heart attacks, medical cost, productivity and many more.

+Type 2 diabetes results from the body’s ineffective use of insulin.
+The majority of people with diabetes have type 2 diabetes.
+This type of diabetes is largely the result of excess body weight and physical inactivity.
+Symptoms may be similar to those of type 1 diabetes, but are often less marked.
+As a result, the disease may be diagnosed several years after onset, after complications have already arisen.

 Prediabetes is a precursor condition in which glucose levels are high, but not yet high enough to diagnose diabetes.
 Almost 90% adults with prediabetes were unaware of their condition.
 Prediabetes is reversible with lifestyle modification and weight loss, offering an avenue to avoid the adverse effects of diabetes.

-Type 2 diabetes needs to be taken seriously and treated.
-Identifying and predicting these diseases in patients is the first step towards stopping their progression.
-To treat type 2 diabetes and prediabetes lifestyle changes are very effective, and the side effects of eating more healthfully and staying more active are positive ones.

 There are great benefits to employing data analytics in the health care system to provide insights, augment diagnosis, improve outcomes, and reduce costs.
 In particular, successful implementation of machine learning enhances the work of medical experts and improves the efficiency of the health care system or assurance.
 Machine learning models can be useful in the identification of patients with diabetes or prediabetes.
 There are often many factors that contribute to identifying patients who are at risk for these common diseases.
 We also consider the prediction of prediabetes and undiagnosed diabetes.
 In this project I will try to predict case 1: no-diabetes and risk diabetes & case 2: no-diabetes and risk prediabetes/ undiagnose diabetes.
 In general this project divided into 4 parts.

-# 1. Preprocessing Data
+## 1. Preprocessing Data

 This project use data from National Health and Nutrition Examination Surveys 2017 - 2018.
    - Demographic Data